laravel/octane/README.md

 **Note:** The column types supported by Swoole tables are: `string`, `int`, and `float`.

+### FAQ

+#### `Octane::concurrently` may cause requests to be unresponsive

+The process will be terminated after `config('octane.max_execution_time')` passes.
+With Swoole, there's no way we can send a response so the request will hang.
+We reached out to the Swoole team and there's currently no way around this.

 ## Contributing

 Thank you for considering contributing to Octane!
 You can read the contribution guide [here](.github/CONTRIBUTING.md).